-For more information on how to file as an RDP, go to www.oregon.gov/dor and search for "RDP."
+For more information on how to file as an RDP, see Publication OR-17 or our website.

 Step 2: Select the appropriate Oregon return

 To decide which form to use, see "What form do I use?" in the "General information" section.